mlopezza/stroke-prediction/README.md

 ##### Lack of Data Context

 - The Kaggle Stroke Prediction Dataset did not provide context regarding data collection methods.
-This posed challenges for data analysis, and interpretion.
+This posed challenges for data analysis, and interpretation.

   For example, it is unknown how data was collected for the average glucose level.
-There are various types of glucose level measurment tests such as the Oral Glucose Tolerance Test (OGTT) and the Fasting Plasma Glucose (FPG) test.
-The paramenters for designating blood sugar levels as healthy, pre-diabetic, and diabetic vary signifcantly between the test types.
+There are various types of glucose level measurement tests such as the Oral Glucose Tolerance Test (OGTT) and the Fasting Plasma Glucose (FPG) test.
+The parameters for designating blood sugar levels as healthy, pre-diabetic, and diabetic vary significantly between the test types.
 The number of individuals per glucose level category varied depending on the test type parameters.
 It is impossible to determine the true impacts of glucose level without the appropriate context around testing method.
 For the purpose of our project we chose to use the OGTT parameters as per the American Diabetes Association as it is the most commonly administered test type, however, this assumption may be incorrect.

   The graph below illustrates the differences between applying the OGTT and FPG parameters to the dataset.